benshidanny11/helpjuice-wizardshot/README.md

 - Navigate to project folder

+- Run `npm install`

+- Run `npm run watch`

-- Right click to index.html file and choose open with chrome.
+- Right click index.html and open with chrome or any other browser

 ## Authors